Marcani51/Marcani51/README.md

 # 💫 About Me:
 I'm a passionate Software Engineer r with a demonstrated history of working in the information technology and services industry.
-Skilled in Web Development , C#, NET Core, Net, Node.Js and Angular Framework Strong engineering professional as a Fullstack and Backend developer
+Skilled in Web Development , C#, NET Core, Net, Node.Js,Angular and VueJs Framework Strong engineering professional as a Fullstack and Backend developer

 ## 🌐 Socials: